How do I minimize downtime during required Amazon RDS maintenance?

 Occasionally, AWS performs maintenance to the hardware, operating system (OS), or database engine version for a DB instance or cluster.
 For more information, see Maintaining a DB Instance and Upgrading a DB Instance Engine Version.

-You'll receive an email notification about scheduled hardware maintenance windows that includes the time of the maintenance and the Availability Zones that will be affected.
+Before maintenance is scheduled, you receive an email notification about scheduled hardware maintenance windows that includes the time of the maintenance and the Availability Zones that are affected.
 During hardware maintenance, Single-AZ deployments are unavailable for a few minutes.
 Multi-AZ deployments are unavailable for the time it takes the instance to failover (usually about 60 seconds) if the Availability Zone is affected by the maintenance.
 If only the secondary Availability Zone is affected, then there is no failover or downtime.